markjamesm/markjamesm.github.io/_posts/2021-01-14-handling-errors-fsharp-with-option-types.md

 The main sticking point for me was the idea of the error track, and not catching an exception in the objected oriented sense.
 In addition, I was getting confused as you can use Options or Results to handle errors in Railway Oriented Programming and I wasn't exactly sure which to use.

-Fortunately, an extremely patient user (nffa) on the F# Slack channel was able to help me trememndously in understanding the concept by working through some example code with me.
+Fortunately, an extremely patient user (nffa) on the F# Slack channel was able to help me tremendously in understanding the concept by working through some example code with me.
 Although the F# community is relatively small, I will say that the answers to questions I've asked in the Slack and Discord channels have been absolutely terrific!

 As it turns out, in order to properly implement Railway Oriented Programming in my code, I needed to make use of Option types in conjunction with map and bind to really get the magic of Railway Oriented Programming.
 As we will see, these two functions will cut down significantly on boilerplate and enable us to call loadMemoryMap without having to implement any error checking inside of it.
 To do so, I created a new function called start () which would setup the pipeline: